Updated: May 31

 Companies are just the same.
 Marketing is about identifying and executing the best way to express the brand to attract the right target audiences.
 It can, indeed, generate leads through a marketing funnel, but sales is another story.
 Because your target audiences, particularly those who aren’t looking to buy, won’t fall for a marketing message.
 They fall for the authenticity of a brand.
 Good branding is what makes people choose you and stay loyal to you.
 And that is why many brands are resorting to pricing strategies to acquire sales, because they haven’t been building their brand and the only edge they have left is low prices.

-What should I do if my company has weak branding?
+4. I understand marketing is not sales, but what should I do if my company has weak branding?

 Like good marketing, good branding takes time to build.
 Given that your sales process is up to par, and your digital presence is strategized and properly formulated, here are two ways you can go about sustaining your business if you have weak branding.